Blackboard Ultra: Create and Grade Assignments (Faculty)

 To create an Assignment, click on the + button anywhere on your Course Content page, within a Learning Module, or within a Folder.
 Select Create and then select Assignment.

-Give your Assignment a name and enter the instructions.
-Use the Text/Content Editor to add any relevant links, images, attachments, and videos.
+Give your Assignment a name, select the visibility, and enter the instructions.
+Use the Text/Content Editor to add any relevant links, images, attachments, and more.
+Click Save to save your instructions.

-Click on the Assignment Settings (gear icon) to add a due date and points, set the number of attempts, attach a rubric, add a description (which will appear on the Course Content page), and more.
+Click on the Assignment Settings (gear icon) when you are creating or editing an Assignment to open the Assignment Settings Panel.
+Here you can add a due date and points, set the number of attempts, attach a rubric, add a description (which will appear on the Course Content page), and more.

 The Details & Information section allows you to add a due date, select options around late work, and collect assignments offline.

 • Prohibit Late Submissions: If you prohibit late submissions, any In-progress and saved attempts will be auto-submitted at the due date.
-Students with accommodations or exceptions will not be affected.
+Refer to the Prohibit Late Submissions and New Attempts After Due Date support page for more information, use cases, and limitations.

 • Prohibit New Attempts After Due Date: Selecting this option will prevent students from beginning a new attempt after the due date.
 Students with accommodations or exceptions will not be affected.